westonkl/InterviewPrep/README.md

 - Queues use first-in, first-out (FIFO) (think of a pipe)

 How does a compiler work?

 Can you explain dynamic vs static typing and strong vs weak typing?

 Can you explain declarative vs imperative programming?

-What do you look for when reviewing code?
+:stethoscope: What do you look for when reviewing code?
 - **B** ottlenecks
 - **U** nnecessary work
 - **D** uplicated work